particle-iot/docs/src/content/reference/device-os/firmware.md

 even when `System.disableUpdates()` has been called by the device application.

 When updates are forced in the cloud, the `System.updatesForced()` function returns `true`.

+In addition, a cloud-side system event will be emitted when OTA updates are force enabled from the cloud, `particle/device/updates/forced` with a data value of `true`.

 Updates may be forced for a particular device.
 When this happens, updates are delivered even when `System.disableUpdates()` has been called.